prasadingale-21/Excel_US_Healthcare_Project_1/README.md

 # Excel_US_Healthcare_Project_1

-# Analyzing the Impact of Demographics and Admission Types on Healthcare Costs and Outcomes.
+# Problem Statement: Analyzing the Impact of Demographics and Admission Types on Healthcare Costs and Outcomes.

+## 1. Demographic Analysis of Medical Conditions
+* Objective: Identify the most prevalent medical conditions within different demographic groups
+* Analysis: Analyze the frequency of each medical condition across different patient demographics.
+Bucket the demographics to make it presentable to high level management.
+Ensure not to create too many buckets and make the bucket mutually exclusive and collectively exhaustive.

+## 2. Patient Price Optimization
+* Objective: Identify trends in the data and recommend ways for patients to reduce their cost
+* Analysis: Calculate the average billing amount for different metrics.
+Determine if certain metrics consistently result in higher or lower healthcare costs.
+Try to relate it back to findings from the demographic analysis.

+## 3. Hospital Resource Management
+* Objective: Identify ways in which hospital can better manage its resources
+* Analysis: Identify time-series trends in admission type and suggest ways to improve the workload utilization of the hospital.

-Result:
+# Result:

 * Medical Condition Prevalence by Age Group: **Hypertension** and **Obesity** emerged as the most common conditions across all age groups, with peak occurrences in the **70–79** and **50–59** brackets respectively.
 This demographic segmentation helped highlight age-specific health burdens.